michal-korniak/MKForks.Unity.Microsoft.DependencyInjection/README.md

 This project is a fork of https://github.com/unitycontainer/microsoft-dependency-injection.
 It adds additional options that wasn't available in original library.
 List of changes

 * Possiblity to choose prefered implementation (from default container or Unity).
-Example bellow:
+Example below:

 ```C#
 ...